 In order, Mary Magdalene washed Jesus’ feet with her tears in repentance while in the house of Joseph the Leper.
-Also, on Wednesday is the day Judas sold Jesus to the Pharisees for 30 pieces of silver.
+Also, on Wednesday, Judas sold Jesus to the Pharisees for 30 pieces of silver.

 is one of the most important days of Passion Week.
 It is the day on which the Last Supper is remembered.
 Jesus and the disciples have a meal to celebrate the Jewish Passover.
 And on this occasion, he washes the feet of the 12 disciples and tells them that one of them sold him.

 On this day, the fast is observed because it is considered to be the day that marks the time.
-Besides the sufferings, the Saviour endured on his way to Mount Calvary, where he was crucified.
+Besides the sufferings the Saviour endured on his way to Mount Calvary, he was crucified.